 Bosnia and Herzegovina is a primarily Islamic country, and religion in general was a theme for us while we visited.
 I didn’t have any real expectations when we first crossed the border, but I was pleasantly surprised to see little to suggest anything other than religious tolerance everywhere we went.
 In fact, our tour guide told us it is not uncommon to find a Catholic church on one side of the road and a mosque on the other, and many neighborhoods are evenly split between several religions.
 The Koski Mehmed Paša Mosque in Mostar is beautiful and present in almost any photo you take from the bridge.

 Although bus tours can be necessary to see places quickly and conveniently, Adam and I were both frustrated to not have more time to explore.
 We had seen photos online of the view from the top of the hill and it was disappointing that we didn’t have enough time to make the hike.
+Like Medjugorje, Pocitelj was a fascinating town that we wish we had more time to explore.

 Visit Bosnia and Herzegovina